 Q: When should I arrive?
 Come whenever you wish, and stay as long as you like.
 I'll be here, enjoying the evening from 6:30 until at least 11:30, or until the last friend departs.

 Q: What should I bring?
-We have good Scotch, beer, wine, soft drinks, food, cigars (and plenty of fresh air), and even a spare pipe or two.
-You needn't bring anything, but if you wish, feel free to bring a few beers, a bottle of wine, a bag of chips, pico, salsa or some other simple appetizer, cigars, etc. The spa and pool are generally ready and available, too, so bring a swimsuit if you wish.
-(Few do, but some have, especially on a really hot night.)
+We have good whisky, beer, wine, soft drinks, food, cigars (and plenty of fresh air), and even a spare pipe or two.
+You needn't bring anything, but if you wish, feel free to bring a few beers, a bottle to share, a bag of chips, pico, salsa or some other simple appetizer, cigars, etc.

 Q: What's a Holy Smoker ?

 Ho-ly Smok-er (Hō′lē Smō′kər) n.
-A periodic gathering on the back patio of my house in Northeast Dallas, inspired by and loosely modeled after a weekly gathering that I enjoyed for many years in Austin.
+A periodic gathering at Holy Smokers Pub, a comfy room & balcony at my Addison apartment, inspired by and loosely modeled after a weekly gathering that I enjoyed many years ago in Austin.

 Q: Why do you call it a Holy Smoker?
 (1) I started these events primarily because of the model, inspiration, and encouragement that I received from various Presbyterian church friends in Dallas and Austin, and (2) I like the play on words.

 Q: What's the point?
+It's about fellowship and friendship.
 Our goals are (1) to relax and enjoy a pleasant evening with good company, and (2) to encourage and edify each other via good, honest, hearty, engaging discussion.